 Did you know that what you eat affects the health of your lungs?
 Research has linked a diet rich in fish, fruits, vegetables, and healthy oils—and avoidance of processed and refined foods, sweets, and sugary beverages—with better lung function.

-If this diet looks familiar, it’s because it is similar to the heart-healthy Pan-Asian Modified Mediterranean (PAAM) Diet I recommend.
+If this diet looks familiar, it’s because it is similar to the heart-healthy Pan-Asian Modified Mediterranean (PAMM) Diet I recommend.
 These foods are therapeutic for all aspects of your health.
 Their abundance of antioxidants, vitamins, minerals, phytonutrients, and essential fatty acids help curb oxidative stress and inflammation, which are underlying factors in most diseases.

 Also, make sure you drink plenty of fluids.
 Staying well-hydrated helps thin mucus, reduce inflammation, and relax the blood vessels and airways.
 Coffee, in moderation, can also help to open up the airways.